Online application is now open

 • GRE/GMAT test certificates valid as of the date of online documents submission (optional);

-• Two confidential letters of recommendation written within the last 12 month (to be provided by referees electronically or in hard copy);
+• Two confidential letters of recommendation written within the last 12 month (to be provided by referees electronically or in hard copy).
+You can find the Instruction for submission of recommendation letters here;

 • Statement of purpose of 500 words or less;

-• 075у medical certificate (for Kazakhstani candidates) or a similar medical certificate with indication of general health (for international candidates);
+• 075у medical certificate (for Kazakhstani applicants) or a similar medical certificate with indication of general health (for international applicants);

 • A document stating the presence or absence of a criminal record;

-• Consent of the candidate/student to the processing of personal data;
+• Consent of the applicant/student to the processing of personal data;

 • For Master of Pharmacology and Toxicology program only: Evidence of any professional and/or voluntary experiences related to biological and/or medical research shown in a CV, recommendation letter or in any other document (optional).